Connect with Steve

 Strong Point of View

 Digital transformations are high-risk enterprise programs and usually not highly successful.
-Many programs are cancelled and/or scaled back.
+Many programs are canceled and/or scaled back.
 Disruptive technologies of automation and machine learning introduce increased risks for success.
 Most actionable roadmaps, without deep thinking on enterprise processes and customer usability outcomes, have a hard time getting it right.

 Robotic Process Automation